python-cffi/cffi/doc/source/cdef.rst

 slow to call ``ffi.cdef()`` a lot of times, a consideration that is important mainly in in-line mode.

-.. versionadded:: 0.8.2
 The ``ffi.cdef()`` call takes an optional argument ``packed``: if True, then all structs declared within this cdef are "packed".
 If you need both packed and non-packed structs, use several cdefs in sequence.)
 This has a meaning similar to ``__attribute__((packed))`` in GCC.
 It specifies that all structure fields should have an alignment of one byte.
 (Note that the packed attribute has no effect on bit fields so far, which mean that they may be packed differently than on GCC.
 Also, this has no effect on structs declared with ``"...;"``---next section.)

 .. _`ffi.set_unicode()`: